 Indian comedians are my guilty pleasure.
-Not only they're funny as hell, but they managed to achieve the impossible.
-Everyone joked about their accent, right?
-All the memes about Indian customer support employees?
-They turned those jokes into their greatest strength and that's very admirable.
+Not only they’re funny as hell, but they managed to achieve the impossible.
+Everyone jokes about their accent, right?
+I am sure you are familiar with the memes about Indian customer support employees.
+They turned those jokes into their greatest strength and that’s very admirable.
 That chaotic, happy-go-lucky attitude is apparent all over Mumbai.
 My generation resonates with Bombay more, but they changed the name to Mumbai in 1995.
 Bombay Hollywood?
 Bollywood?
 Rings a bell, right?
-The international sensation.
+Bollywood cinema appeals to worldwide audiences: from Latin America to Africa and from the Middle East to the Far East.
 My *cough* friend likes to download movies from torrent trackers.
 The sites crash every time a Bollywood production is leaked out by pirates.
-Indian movies always top the "most downloaded" charts.
-Yeah, I know it's a weird way of judging the size of a country's population.
+Indian movies always top the “most downloaded” charts.
+Yeah, I know it’s a weird way of judging the size of a country’s population.
 Actors who star in these productions have god status in Mumbai.
 Fans almost live outside of their mansions, waiting for their idols to come out and greet them.
-It's a ridiculous, almost worship-like devotion.
+It’s a ridiculous, almost worship-like devotion.

 There’s another way if risking your life is not very appealing to you.
 Check out the Gateway of India; their very own victory arch.
 The Brits built it to celebrate their Queens’ first-ever visit to India.
 They didn’t make it in time.
 A cardboard dummy greeted the monarch in place of the basalt arch.
 How do you even make a full-size victory arch out of cardboard…?
 Anyway, it’s a popular spot among young Indians.
 There’s also a dock, from which you can book a ferry ride to the Elephanta Island.
 It’s Mumbai’s major religious landmark and World Heritage Site.
 Some even call it a city, but it's a series of temples sculpted into a cave system.
 Academic sources estimate that the system was completely around 550 CE, but there are signs of even older human presence.
 They worshipped Shiva here, one of the main deities of Hinduism.
 It’s a real shame that most of those beautiful sculptures are damaged.
 Chipped off faces, lacking an arm or two, but you see the effort they put into hammering all that into basalt.